 How It Works at Betterment

 A transfer of your IRA funds to Betterment is easy and can be completed online with our automated tools.
-After you’ve logged in and created a Betterment profile, follow these three simple steps:
+After you’ve logged in and created a Betterment profile, follow these four simple steps:

 - Enter information for the account that you are transferring to Betterment, and Betterment will instantly generate the transfer paperwork.